 Ultimately, supply chains are fuelled by people and a human touch will always be required.
 However, as technology becomes more sophisticated and consumer habits and business practices to evolve, only time will tell how intrinsically important robotics and automation will become beyond the warehouse environment.

 Manhattan Associates is a technology leader in supply chain and omnichannel commerce.
 We unite information across the enterprise, converging front-end sales with back-end supply chain execution.
 Our software, platform technology and unmatched experience help drive both top-line growth and bottom-line profitability for our customers.

-Manhattan Associates designs, builds and delivers leading edge cloud and on-premises solutions so that across the store, through your network or from your fulfillment center, you are ready to reap the rewards of the omnichannel marketplace.
+Manhattan Associates designs, builds and delivers leading-edge cloud and on-premises solutions so that across the store, through your network or from your fulfilment centre, you are ready to reap the rewards of the omnichannel marketplace.